 In Chapter 20, we introduced the concept of a cross-classified data structure and contrasted it with the hierarchical data structure predominantly encountered in the previous chapters.
-Here we describe another complex data structure and demonstrate how a Bayesian MCMC approach may help when dealing with complex data structures.
-We follow in part the multiple membership multiple classification (MMMC) framework of models described by Browne et al (2001a) and borrow an example from that paper.
+Here we describe another complex data structure and demonstrate how a Bayesian MCMC approach may help in estimating complex data structures.
+We follow in part the multiple membership multiple classification (MMMC) framework of models described by Browne et al (2001a) and borrow an example from this paper.